talhatahir/thetalhatahir/data/blog/git-on-steroids.md

 Version control is one of the basic arsenal found in the toolset of a programmer.
 Git is one of the most _popular_ version control systems.
 GitHub being the hub of all repositories including Google, Apple, Facebook.

-Its an essential skill which every programmer has to learn, but one should go a step ahead.
-Why not exceed in writing these daily commands?
+Its an essential skill which every programmer has to learn, but one should go a step ahead, Why not exceed in writing these daily commands?

 Be honest, how many times a day you have to do this?